Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 You may need Olive oil, coconut oil, flaxseed oil, avocado oil, peanut oil, sesame oil, grape seed oil, walnut oil.

 Healthy oils are a vital part of any diet because they provide a healthy source of fat.
-They can also help release nutrients in other wholesome foods, like coconut oil which, when paired with turmeric, activates the spice for maximum absorption.
-Coconut oil can also be a great beauty essential.
+They can activate the release of nutrients in other wholesome foods.
+For instance, coconut oil enhances maximum absorption of nutrients when paired with turmeric.

 “Nothing will benefit human health and increase the chances for survival of life on Earth as much as the evolution to a vegetarian diet.” – Albert Einstein.

-Having these ten pantry staples for a plant-based kitchen is a great way to boost your health and live a more ethical and environmentally friendly life.
+Having these ten pantry staples for a plant-based kitchen can boost your health and live a more ethical and environmentally friendly life.

 Soon enough, you’ll be thriving on delicious, exciting plant-based meals for yourself and your family, using healthy ingredients with high nutritional value and packing plenty of flavors to boot.